gristlabs/grist-help/help/access-rules.md

 `+`, `-`, `*`, `/`, `%`, `==`, `!=`, `<`, `<=`, `>`, `>=`, `is`, `is
 not`, `in`, `not in`.
 Supported variables are: `user`, `rec`, `newRec` with their members accessed with `.`.
 Strings, numbers, and lists are also supported.
+If an operation you need is not available, consider whether you can do part of the work in a formula in the table itself (see [Access rule memos](access-rules.md#access-rule-memos) for an example).

 Comments are allowed, using `#` or `"""`.
 If there is a comment in a rule, then the first comment in a rule that results in a denial of an action will be reported to the user as a tip for why the action was not permitted.
+See [Access rule memos](access-rules.md#access-rule-memos) for an example.

 ## Access rule permissions